 - Shareholders to take large stakes.
 Some so-called active funds are closet indexers, spread so thinly that they don’t have enough skin in the game in each company to look beyond financial value.
 It takes time and effort to analyse non-financial value, and only investors with skin in the game will have the incentives to do so.

 However, it does not need – as some suggest – a change in the company’s articles of association to legally enshrine a purpose.
 First, I’ve consulted many senior lawyers (since law isn’t my expertise) who tell me that there’s nothing in the Companies Act which prevents executives from acting with purpose.
-Directors’ duties are to the success of the company, not just to shareholders, and in any case the Companies Act refers to the “benefit of its members” which can include non-financial benefits (as a shareholder, I care not only about my wealth in retirement but also the temperature of the planet).
+Directors’ duties are to the success of the company, not just to shareholders, and in any case the Companies Act refers to the “benefit of its members” which can include non-financial benefits, as a shareholder, I care not only about my wealth in retirement but also the temperature of the planet, and I also do some investments on the side with the use of an online trading platform France that help me in this area.
 Second, in contrast to claims that it will provide legal clarity, legal experts argue the opposite.
 What does it mean to “consider stakeholder interests”?
 If an energy company shuts down a polluting plant, helping the environment but hurting workers, does this help stakeholders overall?
 If it doesn’t shut down the polluting plant, does that help stakeholders?

 More importantly, the message that some convey, that “we can’t expect leaders to act purposefully unless we change the law” is a bad message, as it gives many executives a cop-out.
 They can think “since the law hasn’t changed, I’ll just focus on short-term profit”.